 One of the most reliable methods for the cleanup of glycan samples after fluorescent labeling is the use of S-cartridges.
 These employ a hydrophilic membrane to separate the labeled glycans from non-glycan contaminants and are routinely used in the biopharma industry during glycoprofiling QC for lot release of FDA and EMA approved biopharmaceuticals.

 The T1 cartridges are a more recently developed technology designed to be faster and amenable to high-throughput analysis.
-Total procedure complete in 45 minutes when using our vacuum manifold system.
+Total procedure complete in 45 minutes when using the Ludger Velocity vacuum manifold system.

 HPLC Columns and Buffers for Glycoprofiling

 We supply a full line of Ludger HPLC columns and buffers developed specifically for glycan analysis.